uzairudev/Project-Mitsuba-Nerfstudio/README.md

 ### Replicate the R Channel in B and G Channels for Both Ground Truth and Predicted Images

 In the `splatfacto.py` file, there is a method that replicates the R channel in the B and G channels for both ground truth and predicted images.
-This is done to facilitate certain image quality assessments and visualizations.
+This is done to facilitate certain image quality assessments and evaluation.

 Here is the relevant function with the corresponding extraction logic: